MCLiii/snowmap/README.md

   - tmin(°C):	minimum Temperature of the day
   - tmax(°C):	maximum Temperature of the day
   - snowfall(mm): snow fall of the day
-* Table skiInfo (resort_name, rank, rating, image_url, state)
-  - primary key: <B>resort_name</B>
-  - resort_name: the ski resort name
-  - rank: the rank of the ski resort (given by the skiInfo.com)
-  - rating: the rating of the ski resort (given by the skiInfo.com)
-  - image_url: the image url (given by the skiInfo.com)
-  - state: the state of the ski resort
 * Table name_mapping(location_name, skiinfo_name)
   - primary key: <B>location_name</B>
   - location_name: resort name from the location table